actions/cache/README.md

 ### Outputs

-* `cache-hit` - A boolean value to indicate an exact match was found for the key
+* `cache-hit` - A boolean value to indicate an exact match was found for the key.
+It will be `false` if a `restore-key` is matched.

 > See [Skipping steps based on cache-hit](#Skipping-steps-based-on-cache-hit) for info on using this output